-Like most other insurance providers in Germany, TK covers the costs of your doctor visits, treatments, medications and other types of care.
+Like most other insurance providers in Germany, DAK will cover the costs of your doctor visits, treatments, medications and other types of care.
 Although some parts of your care (i.e. special medications and treatments) might be subject to additional costs or contributions.

-Anyone can apply for TK coverage – students, employees, pensioners and self-employed people qualify for TK’s coverage.
+Anyone can apply for DAK coverage – students, employees, pensioners and self-employed people qualify for DAK’s health coverage.

-As is the case with public health insurance in Germany, TK costs are also determined by your monthly income.
-Generally, you can expect to pay 15.3% of your gross monthly income.
+As is the case with public health insurance in Germany, DAK costs are also determined by your monthly income.
+Generally, you can expect to pay 16.1% of your gross monthly income.

-Private health insurance must include the specific type and extent of coverage to be sufficient health insurance for German freelance visa.
-Expat health insurance might just provide enough coverage to qualify as adequate health insurance for German freelance visa.
+Private health insurance must include the specific type and extent of coverage to be sufficient health insurance for a German freelance visa.

 So there were some of the best known options for health insurance for German Freelance Visa application.
 Have you applied for freelancer visa in Germany with a different health insurance plan?
 Let us know your experience in the comments below.